truenas/middleware/docs/userguide/index.rst

 drive; rather than mounting remote directories, initiators format and directly manage filesystems on iSCSI LUNs.

 FreeNAS® supports multiple iSCSI drives.
 When configuring multiple iSCSI LUNs, create a new target for each LUN.
 Portal groups and initiator groups can be reused without any issue.
-Since istgt multiplexes a target with multiple LUNs over the same TCP connection, you will experience contention from TCP if there is more than one target per LUN.
+Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection, you will experience contention from TCP if there is more than one target per LUN.

 In order to configure iSCSI: